 \end{IEEEproof} \end{cor}

-We note that the advantage of the quantum switch over classical trajectories was shown to exist in literature for values of $p\geq 0.62$ in \cite{SalEblChi-18}.
-Corollary~\ref{cor:2} improves this results by extending the range in which the lower-bound on the quantum capacity achievable by utilizing a quantum switch exceeds the upper-bound on the quantum capacity achievable via classical trajectory.
-This is due to the higher accuracy of the lower-bound derived in this manuscript.
+We note that the advantage of the quantum SWITCH over classical paths was shown to exist in literature for values of $p\geq 0.62$ in \cite{SalEblChi-18}.
+Corollary~\ref{cor:2} improves this result by extending the range in which the lower bound on the quantum capacity achievable by utilizing the quantum SWITCH exceeds the upper bound on the quantum capacity achievable via classical path.
+This is due to the higher accuracy of the lower bound derived in this manuscript.